anima-wg/brski-cloud/anima-brski-cloud.md

 # Privacy Considerations

-All privacy considerations outlined in {{RFC8995, Section 10}} are applicable.
+All privacy considerations outlined in {{BRSKI, Section 10}} are applicable.

 There are additional privacy considerations as the Pledge connects to a default Cloud Registrar during bootstrap.
-In particular, {{RFC8995, Section 10.3}} documents the information that is revealed to the MASA.
+In particular, {{BRSKI, Section 10.3}} documents the information that is revealed to the MASA.
 When Pledges use the mechansisms described in this document, a subset of this information is revealed to the Cloud Registrar, namely:

 - the identity of the device being enrolled
 - the time the device is activated
 - the IP address of the device, or if the Pledge is behind a NAT, the public IP of the NAT

-Refer to {{RFC8995, Section 10}} for more comprehensive information.
+Refer to {{BRSKI, Section 10}} for more comprehensive information.

 # Implementation Considerations